-The Moore Reading Room is home to the Religion in Kansas Project, documenting the religious lives of Kansans in an Open Access format.
-All Religion in Kansas works are archived through KU ScholarWorks and Omeka.
-The Moore Reading Room is dedicated to furthering KU’s mission of providing research to serve our communities, available to all.
+The Moore Reading Room is home to the Religion in Kansas Project, a digital archive documenting the religious lives of Kansans in an open access format.
+All Religion in Kansas works are archived through KU ScholarWorks and the Religion in Kansas Project website.
+The Moore Reading Room is dedicated to furthering KU’s mission of providing research to serve our communities, free and accessible to all.

-Providing electronic information resources.
 Using your KU login, you can access KU Libraries’ more than 110,000 full-text journals instantly from any computer in the MRR.
 You also can request and quickly receive items not available in the library’s collection through KU's interlibrary loan (ILL).
 Many items in the Moore Reading Room's collection are directly linked to electronic resources through the MRR catalog, providing access to the items anywhere.
 The MRR also creates digital exhibitions of subjects of interest and special collections in the MRR.